-- NEW: ICC prosecutor says court expects Ivory Coast to surrender Simone Gbagbo
+- ICC prosecutor says court expects Ivory Coast to surrender Simone Gbagbo

 - The ICC alleges Simone Gbagbo recruited volunteers to go after Ouattara supporters

 - Laurent Gbagbo refused to leave office after losing the 2010 election